Kori-San/aidedd-scrapper/README.md

 ```

 # Makerules
+- help:   	Show all Makerules.
 - clean:  	Clean all the JSON using the `$SCRIPT_NAME.$TIMESTAMP.json` formatting.
-- help:   	Show this help.

 # License
 The code is available unde the [MIT](LICENSE) License.